APWG/ecx/README.md

 <li>We are open to your suggestions :)</li>
 </ul>
 <h2>Licensing</h2>
 We leave this up to the code creator and contributors.
-Please check the specific license located within the repository you desire.
+Please check within the each code repository for the associated license.
 <br>
 <br>
 <h2>Getting Started</h2>